ipvm-wg/spec/workflow/README.md

 The potential complexity of a fully distributed execution by untrusted peers is very high.
 IPVM Workflows reduce the number of possible states by forcing explicit handling of any dangerous effects.
 The IPVM Workflow spec is a declarative document that MAY be inspected, transmitted, logged, and negotiated.
 Unlike s systems like WASI, there is a strict separation of effects from pure data, an emphasis on verifiability, and [promise pipelining](http://erights.org/elib/distrib/pipeline.html).

-IPVM Workflows MUST be suitable for the proposal of workflows and negotiation with provuders on a discovery layer (ahead of credential delegation), execution on untrusted peer machines, and verification.
+IPVM Workflows MUST be suitable for the proposal of workflows and negotiation with providers on a discovery layer (ahead of credential delegation), execution on untrusted peer machines, and verification.
 Workflows SHOULD provide a sufficiently expressive base to build more complex models such as actors, event-driven systems, map-reduce, and so on.

 ## 1.1 Design Philosophy